-Pharmacists will dispense medication, and assist with patient education and praying for the patients.
+Pharmacists will dispense medication from the dispensary and assist with patient education under the license of the physician.

 - 1) Always discretely observe patient confidentiality.
-Medical information and records are confidential and should never be discussed outside of clinic or in front of other patients. - 2) May assist with formulary development/staff training. - 3) Dispense medications per doctor's orders. - 4) Notify the Operations Manager of any shortages in medicine prior to the next clinic. - 5) Check medication dates.
-Follow guidelines for "gently expired" medicines. - 6) Make any suggestions for improvement to the Site Coordinator or Operations Manager.
+Medical information and records are confidential and should never be discussed outside of clinic or in front of other patients. - 2) Dispense medications per doctor's orders. - 3) Notify the Good Samaritan nurse of any shortages in medicine prior to the next clinic. - 4) Check medication dates.
+Follow guidelines for "gently expired" medicines. - 5) Make any suggestions for improvement to the Site Coordinator or Good Samaritan nurse.